Visitor Parking Regulations

 6. Transportation Services reserves the right to change lot usage to accommodate special circumstances or events.

-Most lots are open to visitors on weekends.
+Most parking areas remain reserved on weekends.
+No overnight parking is permitted between 2 a.m. and 4 a.m. at the Commuter lots.
 Check individual lot restrictions posted on the lot entrance signs.
 Parking is not permitted in 24/7 reserved lots.

-Visitors may purchase one-day or monthly parking permits at the Transporation Services office.
+Visitors may purchase one-day or monthly parking permits at the Transporation Services Office.
 One-day permits are valid for parking through midnight at Red A, Eisenhower Deck, Orange lots, and the Commuter lots.
-Monthly permits options include Commuter ($10 per month) and Evening/Weekend ($6 per month).
-Other options require approval from a Transportation Service manager.
+Monthly permit options include Commuter permits ($12 per month).
+Other options require approval from a Transportation Services manager.

 RV parking is not permitted on campus.
 Special parking facilities are available near Beaver Stadium during home football weekends.
 For more information, please contact the Athletic Ticket Office at (814)-863-1000 or 1-800-NITTANY.